crate/crate-tutorials/docs/create-sharded-table.rst

         val DOUBLE PRECISION
     );

-The table is by default is split into 4 shards on a single node cluster.
+The table is by default is split into several shards on a single node cluster.
 You can check this by running:

 .. code-block:: psql